 Directors to be elected by the holders of common stock will be elected by a plurality of the votes cast by the holders of outstanding common stock entitled to vote in the election who are present, in person or by proxy, at the meeting.
-Consequently, the director nominees receiving the most votes of the holders of Class A and Class B common stock, voting together, will be elected to fill two director positions and the Class A director nominee receiving the most votes of holders of Class A common stock, voting as a class, will be elected as a Class A director.
+Consequently, the director nominees receiving the most votes of the holders of Class A and Class B common stock, voting together, will be elected to fill three director positions.
 Only votes cast FOR a nominee will be counted.

-The ratification of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending February 28, 2019 requires that the number of votes cast in favor of that proposal by holders of our outstanding Class A common stock and Class B common stock, voting together, exceed the number of votes cast against the proposal by such holders of our outstanding Class A common stock and Class B common stock and Class B common stock and Class B common stock.
+The approval (in an advisory vote) of the compensation of our named executive officers, and the ratification of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending February 29, 2020 requires that the number of votes cast in favor of that proposal by holders of our outstanding Class A common stock and Class B common stock, voting together, exceed the number of votes cast against the proposal by such holders of our outstanding Class A common stock and Class B common stock.